srijanmishra/forever-web/README.md

 <a name="cauts" />
 # Cautions
 - Web Interface is wrote by CSS3 && HTML5, so view it with the latest version of the browser (WebGL, Animation, WebSocket supports), e.g. Chrome, Safari and Firefox.
-- I've never test it on Internet Explorer.
-- I've never test it on Windows.
+- I've never test it on Internet Explorer / Windows.
 - Nodejitsu/forever has problem with `STOPPED` process, so if there is a `STOPPED` process, however, it can create instability, you'd better refresh the page manually (F5 / COMMAND + R).

 <a name="ui" />